ApryseSDK/webviewer-cors/README.md

 ## Loading documents and interacting with WebViewer

-Since the WebViewer iframe is hosted on a different domain, to interact and use APIs, we have to utilize `postMessage`.
+Since the WebViewer iframe is hosted on a different domain, to interact and use APIs, we have to utilize [`postMessage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage).

 The `config.js` and `App.tsx` are configured to communicate with each other to load a document and use some of the APIs like adding a rectangle annotation on page 2 of the document.

+## Making changes

+If you make any changes to `config.js` make sure to restart the `webviewer-lib` http-server.

 ## WebViewer APIs